arch1m3d/Snatchbase/README.md

 ## Current State and ToDo

 ### Current State
 As you may have seen by all the emojis this project is mostly vibecoded.
 Meaning there is alot of weird bs.
-Im in the process of cleaning everyhting up and making it more maintainable.
+Im in the process of cleaning everything up and making it more maintainable.

 ### ToDo
+- Come up with automated ingestion solution from sources like telegram and co.
 - Add .RAR Archive support
 - Overwork UI, ultra laggy
 - Implement Stealer family detection